Introduction

 Next steps

-Any changes you make after initial course creation are saved automatically, but only in Content365 Authoring.
+Any changes you make after initial creation are saved automatically, but only in Content365 Authoring.
 Changes are applied to the course in Learn365 only when you choose to update the associated content package.

 Content365 Authoring data handling, AI usage, and compliance